wkhere/stackless/Doc/library/unittest.rst

       If :meth:`setUp` fails, meaning that :meth:`tearDown` is not called, then any cleanup functions added will still be called.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: doCleanups()

-      This method is called uncoditionally after :meth:`tearDown`, or after :meth:`setUp` if :meth:`setUp` raises an exception.
+      This method is called unconditionally after :meth:`tearDown`, or after :meth:`setUp` if :meth:`setUp` raises an exception.

       It is responsible for calling all the cleanup functions added by